heutelbeck/sapl-policy-engine/sapl-documentation/1_6_GettingStarted.md

 10. So far we have just used a simple request-response pattern for answering authorization questions.
 Now let's move to a simple time-based publish-subscribe scenario.

 Issue the following request to the PDP.
-Note: here the API endpoint changed and we are no longer connecting to `https://localhost:8443/api/pdp/decide-once` but to `https://localhost:8443/api/pdp/decide`.
+Note: here the API endpoint changed, and we are no longer connecting to `https://localhost:8443/api/pdp/decide-once` but to `https://localhost:8443/api/pdp/decide`.
 This new endpoint returns server-sent events and the client stays subscribed to updates:
 ```powershell
 curl -v -k -H 'Authorization: Basic eHd1VWFSRDY1Rzozal9QSzcxYmp5IWhOMyp4cS54WnF2ZVUpdDVoS0xSXw==' -H 'Content-Type: application/json' -d '{"subject":"housemd","action":"use","resource":"MRT"}' https://localhost:8443/api/pdp/decide
 ```